 Abstract

-American crows (Corvus brachyrhynchos) are the black-clad rulers of a city’s skies and can be spotted in most North American cities.
-The abundance of corvids has increased with increasing urbanization, suggesting they benefit from living near humans.
-Recent literature shows that urbanized species such as the American crow can behaviourally adapt to exploit anthropogenic resources resulting in positive urbanization effects on corvids.
-While individual-level behavioural adaptations are an active area of research, social behaviour adaptations and their contribution to the success of urbanized species are underexplored.
-Sentinel behaviour is one social behaviour that could increase the survival of group members.
-Using a scoping review approach, several intrinsic (or internal, e.g. sex or body mass) and extrinsic (or external, e.g. predation risk or anthropogenic noise) factors that can alter the sentinel behaviour of mammal and avian species were identified.
-Factors that alter an individual’s energetic resources can greatly affect an individual’s ability to perform sentinel behaviour, and factors that increase risk to the individual will increase an individual’s propensity to perform the behaviour.
-During summer 2022, I conducted an observational study of American crow sentinel behaviour in St. Catharines, Ontario.
-I recorded foraging behaviours in green and commercial areas as well as in the presence and absence of a sentinel and found that American crows alter their social foraging behaviour in different urban microenvironments but had fewer significant changes in response to the presence of a sentinel.
-A significant interaction between sentinel presence and generalized environment was observed, reinforcing the need to consider both intrinsic and extrinsic motivators when studying social behaviours.
-My findings highlight the need to continue studying the effects of urbanization on social behaviours.
-By considering both intrinsic and extrinsic effects on sentinel behaviour, future studies could unearth the complex mechanisms behind the evolution of social behaviours and help predict how they could change in an ever-urbanizing future.
+American crows (Corvus brachyrhynchos) are the black-clad rulers of the skylines of many North American cities.
+Their population has grown as urban areas have expanded, suggesting they benefit from living near humans.
+Recent literature shows that urbanized species such as the American crow possess behavioural adaptations to more effectively exploit anthropogenic resources, increasing their success in urban areas.
+While adaptations of individual behaviours to urbanization have frequently been described, the adaptation of social behaviours and their contribution to the success of urbanized species remains comparatively understudied.
+Sentinel behaviour is a social behaviour that can increase a species' survival and foraging efficiency, and its use in American crows could contribute to their success in urban areas.
+To determine how urbanization can affect sentinel behaviour, I performed a scoping review to identify intrinsic (or internal, e.g. sex or body mass) and extrinsic (or external, e.g. predation risk or anthropogenic noise) factors that can alter an individual’s decision to perform sentinel behaviour.
+I found that increased energetic availability, such as greater body mass or satiation, and risk led to an increase in sentinel behaviour.
+I then sought to determine if American crow foragers altered their reliance on a sentinel’s coverage when foraging in different urban areas.
+During the summer of 2022, I observed the foraging behaviour of American crows in the presence and absence of a sentinel and the green and commercial areas of St. Catharines.
+I found that American crows altered their social foraging behaviour in different urban environments but made fewer significant changes in response to the presence of a sentinel.
+I found a significant interaction between sentinel presence and generalized environment on the behaviour of foragers, suggesting increased reliance on the sentinel when sentinel behaviour is most effective: in green spaces.
+My findings highlight the need to consider intrinsic and extrinsic factors and their interaction when studying social behaviours.
+By doing so, future studies could unearth the complex mechanisms behind the evolution of social behaviours and help predict how they could change in an ever-urbanizing future.